ballerina-platform/ballerina-distribution/examples/mqtt-client-basic-authentication/mqtt_client_basic_authentication.md

 # MQTT client - Basic authentication

-The `mqtt:Client` connects to a MQTT server via basic authentication and then, sends messages to the server.
+The `mqtt:Client` connects to an MQTT server via basic authentication and then, sends messages to the server.
 Basic authentication can be enabled by configuring the `username`, `password` in the `connectionConfig` of the `mqtt:ClientConfiguration`.
-Use this to connect to a MQTT server secured with basic authentication.
-Use this to connect to a MQTT server secured with basic authentication.
+Use this to connect to an MQTT server secured with basic authentication.

 ::: code mqtt_client_basic_authentication.bal :::